 Lexington County remains a relatively strong economic environment for the Commission to operate in, consistently recording unemployment rates lower than state and national averages.
 This is reflected in the increased customer growth and continued development in the Commission's service area which is an indicator of economic activity in terms of housing for the region.
-Capital contributions were \$1.6 million in fiscal year 2022, consisting of those systems contributed by developers and grant funding related to capital projects.
-Total capital contributions in fiscal year 2022 included a total of 450 newly permitted water lots and 235 newly permitted sewer lots.
-Capital assets increased \$4.8 million (net of depreciation) in fiscal year 2022 which is largely attributable to these developer-built capital contributions and work on the Charter Oak Elevated Tank and Old Barnwell/Red Bank Creek Sewer Upgrade projects.
+Capital contributions were \$7.1 million in fiscal year 2023, consisting of those systems contributed by developers and grant funding related to capital projects.
+Total capital contributions in fiscal year 2023 included a total of 746 newly permitted water lots and 615 newly permitted sewer lots.
+Capital assets increased \$10.8 million (net of depreciation) in fiscal year 2023 which is largely attributable to these developer-built capital contributions and work on the Charter Oak Elevated Tank and the Highway 378/Wise Ferry Road/Hermitage Road Water Main Extension (i.e., Plant Transmission Main - Phase 2) projects.

 The Commission continues to experience growth in both water and sewer customers.
-The three-year average growth rate for fiscal years 2020 - 2022 has been 3.36% for water customers and 5.44% for sewer customers.
-Fiscal year 2022 saw customer base increases of 2.89% and 4.99% for water and sewer customers, respectively.
-This customer growth contributed towards the Commission recognizing strong growth (over 7%) in total operating revenues for fiscal year 2022 versus fiscal year 2021, exceeding \$20 million in operating revenues for the first time in the Commission's history.
-Fiscal year 2022 marks the ninth consecutive year of increasing operating revenues for the Commission.
-During fiscal year 2022, the response to the Covid-19 pandemic moderated significantly due to the ubiquitous availability of vaccines.
-This has resulted in a normalizing of daily life for most customers and businesses in the Commission's service area.
-Government stimulus during the Covid-19 pandemic and a strong labor market have contributed to rising inflation and a higher interest rate environment.
-The Commission is well-positioned to benefit from a higher interest rate environment due to its strong financial position.
+The three-year average growth rate for fiscal years 2021 - 2023 has been 3.14% for water customers and 6.04% for sewer customers.
+Fiscal year 2023 saw customer base increases of 3.14% and 7.64% for water and sewer customers, respectively.
+This customer growth contributed towards the Commission recognizing strong growth (over 7%) in total operating revenues for fiscal year 2023 versus fiscal year 2022.
+Additionally, the Commission is well-positioned to benefit from a higher interest rate environment due to its strong financial position.
+The Federal Reserve continued to increase the federal funds interest rate during fiscal year 2023, raising rates a total of seven separate times between July 1, 2022, and June 30, 2023.
+The cumulative increase of the federal funds rate over those seven rate increases was 3.50%, increasing from a range of 1.50% - 1.75% at the beginning of the fiscal year to 5.00% - 5.25% at the end of the fiscal year.
+The Commission was able to benefit from this higher interest rate environment by recognizing over \$2.1 million in interest income in fiscal year 2023, versus \$140 thousand in fiscal year 2022.
 Although, the higher interest rate environment could lead to a short-term slowing of customer growth as developers and builders moderate new housing supply in response to higher mortgage rates.
 From a long-term perspective, however, the Commission continues to receive significant interest from developers for large residential lot developments on within its service area.